dpetoukhov/wwntests/README.md

 # wwntests

-The goal of wwntests is to provide an array of functional hypothesis tests tests and related visualizations.
+The goal of the wwntests package is to provide an array of functional hypothesis tests tests and related visualizations.
+Currently supported hypothesis tests include weak and strong white noise tests, which are built for general white noise and thus hold under conditional heterscedasticity assumptions, as well as tests of independence and identical distribution.

 ## Installation